White South Africans: Current trends

 In May 2014, Homecoming Revolution estimated that around 340,000 white South Africans had returned to South Africa in the preceding decade.

 Furthermore, immigration from Europe has also supplemented the white population.
 The 2011 census found that 63,479 white people living in South Africa were born in Europe; of these, 28,653 had moved to South Africa since 2001.

 At the end of apartheid in 1994, 85% of South Africa's arable land was owned by whites.
 The land reform program introduced after the end of apartheid intended that, within 20 years, 30% of white-owned commercial farm land should be transferred to black owners.
 Thus, in 2011, the farmers' association, Agri South Africa, coordinated efforts to resettle farmers throughout the African continent.
 The initiative offered millions of hectares from 22 African countries that hoped to spur development of efficient commercial farming.
 The 30 percent target was not close to being met by the 2014 deadline.
 According to a 2017 government audit, 72% of the nation's private farmland is owned by white people.
 In February 2018, the Parliament of South Africa passed a motion to review the property ownership clause of the constitution, to allow for the expropriation of land, in the public interest, without compensation, which was supported within South Africa's ruling African National Congress on the grounds that the land was originally seized by whites without just compensation.
 In August 2018, the South African government began the process of taking two white-owned farmlands.
 Western Cape ANC secretary Faiez Jacobs referred to the property clause amendment as a "stick" to force dialogue about the transfer of land ownership, with the hope of accomplishing the transfer "in a way that is orderly and doesn't create a 'them' and 'us' [situation]."

 In 2025, 59 white South Africans arrived in the United States after U.S. president Donald Trump granted them refugee status.

+Between October 2025 and March 2026, 4,499 refugees were admitted into the United States; all but three were white South Africans, with over half arriving in February and March.